StoneT2000/Polytomizator/README.md

 # Polytomizator
 A web applet that helps generate poly art using an uploaded background image.

 This was made using JS and HTML.
-Library used was p5.js.
+Primary library used was p5.js.

 ## Using this program
-A working link to this program is provided here https://stonet2000.github.io/Polytomizator/polytomize.html
+A working link to this program is provided here https://stonet2000.github.io/Polytomizator

 Or...